monikastrah/431-2020/quizzes/quiz1/notes.md

 - Questions 14 and 15 each require a line of R code.
 No other question's responses should include R code.
 - Questions 20 and 29 each require a sentence in English.
 No other question's responses should include such a sentence.

+## Question 1

+While the x-axis has a title, the **tick marks** on the x-axis are unlabelled.
+The upper and lower plots share the same (unlabeled) scale on the X-axis.
+The little marks on the bottom margin of each of the two plots in the Figure for Question 1 are rug plots, which indicate where the observed individual values in each distribution fall.
+They were added to the plots with `geom_rug()`.

 ## Question 8

 The plot shown is a stem-and-leaf display.
 Such a plot appears in the slides in Classes 6-8.
 The `stem()` function can be used to produce one.